-Lesson questions have been designed to engage students gradually in higher order thinking required to successfully interpret and critically respond to texts.
+Lesson questions have been designed to engage students gradually in the level of higher order thinking required to successfully interpret and critically respond to texts.
 The questions include:

-- Literal questions that require students to find the answer from specific words in the text. - Inferential questions that require students to derive the answer from implied meanings in the text, or to draw conclusions about the information in the text, based either on several parts of the text or on a reading of the whole text. - Applied questions that require students to create texts of their own that respond either critically or creatively to the information in the text. - Evaluative questions that require students to assess the quality and credibility of information in the text, and to reflect on content and form - Personal response questions that require students to articulate their own opinions about the content of texts and to represent those responses in texts of their own.
+- Literal questions that require learners to find the answer from specific words in the text. - Inferential questions that require learners to derive the answer from implied meanings in the text, or to draw conclusions about the information in the text, based either on several parts of the text or on a reading of the whole text. - Applied questions that require students to compare texts and to create texts of their own that respond either critically or creatively to the information in the text. - Evaluative questions that require students to assess the quality and credibility of information in the text, and to reflect on content and form - Personal response questions that require students to articulate their own opinions about the content of texts and to represent those responses in texts of their own.

-The questions, together with the vocabulary preparation provided in the Language Practice component, enable access to students at all levels of English working at the Grade 10 standards.
-In Grade 10, the Program and the Grade Level Standards require 'communicative competence' through 'understanding of literature and other text types'.
+The questions, together with the vocabulary preparation provided in the Language Practice component, thus enable access to students at all levels of English working at the Grade 9 standards.
+In Grade 9, the Program and the Grade Level Standards require 'communicative competence' through 'understanding of literature and other text types'.
 Communicative competence is defined in the K-12 Curriculum Guide English (2016; page 6) as 'a synthesis of knowledge of basic grammatical principles, knowledge of how language is used in social settings to perform communicative functions, and how knowledge of utterances and communicative functions can be combined according to the principles of discourse.'
-The lesson questions target all aspects of this definition in providing opportunities for students to develop, consolidate and enhance knowledge of:
+The lesson questions target all aspects of this definition in providing opportunities for students to develop, consolidate, and enhance knowledge of:

-- the structural and grammatical features of the designated text types or forms - the ways language is used in the text types or forms designed to carry out specific kinds of communication in school and society - the application and combination of such knowledge in the creation of short texts to perform communicative functions.
+- the structural and grammatical features of the designated text types or forms - the ways language is used in the text types or forms designed to carry out specific kinds of communication in school and society. - the application and combination of such knowledge in the comparison of texts and in the creation of short texts to perform communicative functions.

-Each lesson plan contains a section of Suggested Answers for all questions from Components 1, 4B and 4C.
+Each lesson plan contains a section of Suggested Answers for all questions from Components 1, 4B, and 4C.